 The Italian shipowner MSC Cruises had almost all of its fleet built in Saint-Nazaire and has ordered several new ships.
-The latest one: MSC Grandiosa.
-This huge ship is 1,087-feet long and 141-feet wide, accommodating a total of 6,334 passengers along with 1,704 crew members.
-Delivered in late October 2019, she is the largest ship ever built for a European owner.
-In late 2020, a new vessel will be delivered to MSC Cruises: MSC Virtuosa.
+They are about 1,087-feet long and 141-feet wide, accommodating more than 6,300 passengers along with more than 1,70 crew members.

 After the four Millenium-class ships in the early 2000s, the American cruise line Celebrity Cruises tasked Chantiers de l’Atlantique with the construction of five of its luxurious and innovative Edge-class cruise ships.